 Analyzing Nike's Unusual Options Activity

-Nike (NYSE:NKE) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $161.81 following the option alert.
+On Friday, shares of Nike (NYSE:NKE) saw unusual options activity.
+After the option alert, the stock price moved down to $160.13.

 Contracts with a strike price far from the underlying price are also considered unusual because they are defined as being "out of the money".
 This occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 These trades are made because the underlying asset value is expected to change dramatically in the future, and the buyer or seller can take advantage of a greater profit margin.